A member of the Rose family, the Cydonia genus now contains only one species,

 pH 6.1-7.5 (slightly acidic to neutral).
-Alkaline soil causes nutritional deficiencies. under the canopy but one foot away from trunk.
+Alkaline soil causes nutritional deficiencies. micronutrients under the canopy but one foot away from the trunk.
 Water immediately.
-Applying nitrogen results in flower drop and increases fire blight susceptibility.
-Mulch: Spread 2-3" aged compost under canopy late winter to reduce moisture loss.
-Keep mulch one foot away from trunk.
+Applying too much nitrogen results in flower drop and increases fire blight susceptibility.

+Mulch: Spread 2-3" aged compost under the canopy in late winter to reduce moisture loss.
+Keep mulch one foot away from the trunk.

 Planting: Avoid locations with rapid temperature fluctuations and